-There are many uses for the exotic hardwood decking offered by Advantage Trim & Lumber.
+There are many uses for the exotic hardwood decking offered by Advantage Lumber, LLC.
 A fast and easy way to add life and personality to your deck is to build a planter box using any of our exotic woods like Ipe, Cumaru and Tigewood.
 These exotic woods are ideal for this type of project since they provide outstanding endurance and rich beauty unmatched by other woods and planter materials.

 Where to begin?
-Don't worry; Advantage Trim & Lumber is here to help.
+Don't worry; Advantage Lumber, LLC is here to help.
 The following How to Build a Planter Box Guide is easy to follow at the end you will have a nice, contemporary planter with linear design, an element that will give a unique personality to your yard.
-You spend little time putting it all together and will have fun doing it.
+You'll spend little time putting it all together and will have fun doing it.

 *Call 1-877-232-3915 for special pricing on Cumaru & Ipe cleat material.